deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ---
-title: "Deep Learning Comp Sheet: Deeplearning4j vs. Torch vs. Theano vs. Caffe vs. TensorFlow vs. MxNet vs. CNTK"
+title: "Deep Learning Comp Sheet: Deeplearning4j vs. Torch vs. Caffe vs. TensorFlow vs. MxNet vs. CNTK"
 layout: default
 ---

-# Comparing Top Deep Learning Frameworks: Deeplearning4j, Torch, Theano, TensorFlow, Caffe, Paddle, MxNet, Keras & CNTK
+# Comparing Top Deep Learning Frameworks: Deeplearning4j, Torch TensorFlow, Caffe, Paddle, MxNet, Keras & CNTK

 Deeplearning4j is distinguished from other frameworks in its API languages, intent and integrations.
 DL4J is a JVM-based, industry-focused, commercially supported, **distributed deep-learning framework** that solves problems involving massive amounts of data in a reasonable amount of time.
 It integrates with Kafka, Hadoop and [Spark](./spark) using an arbitrary number of [GPUs](./gpu) or [CPUs](./native), and it has [a number you can call](http://www.skymind.io/contact) if anything breaks.